-The Localism Act 2011 has created the Community Right to Challenge, which will give some community and voluntary sector organisations and groups of council staff the right to ‘challenge’ local authorities by putting forward an Expression of Interest in running their services.
+The Localism Act 2011 has created the Community Right to Challenge.
+It gives some community and voluntary sector organisations and groups of council staff the right to ‘challenge’ local authorities by putting forward an Expression of Interest in running their services.

 A successful challenge would result in a procurement exercise in which the challenger would be able to take part along with other interested organisations.